 Chatham also served as a barracks for the soldiers as well as a hospital.
 Along the inside of the windows many of the soldiers carved their names, rank and division.
 This was left in place and can still be seen today.
 Many soldiers were brought to Chatham after being seriously injured.
 While there the doctors and nurses would try to help them often having to resort to chopping off arms and legs that were too seriously wounded to be saved.
 The limbs were then literally thrown out the window and piled up along the base of this tree which is still standing.
 This is the oldest tree in the county.
 Most of the other trees were cut down to be used for the war effort, so that's why this is the oldest one around.

-Walt Whitman came to Chatham looking for his brother who was a Union soldier and upon seeing the tree and the carnage he wrote: "a heap of amputated feet, legs, arms, hands, etc.-about a load for a one-horse cart.
-Several dead bodies lie near," he added, "each covered with its brown woolen blanket."
-In all, more than 130 Union soldiers died at Chatham and were buried on the grounds.
+Walt Whitman came to Chatham looking for his brother who was a Union soldier and upon seeing the tree and the carnage he wrote: "a heap of amputated feet, legs, arms, hands, etc.-about a load for a

 Many other famous people have been visitors to Chatham including George Washington who grew up literally less than a mile away, Thomas Jefferson, and Clara Barton who served there as a nurse and later founded the American chapter of the Red Cross.